shahadelshehaby/conference-registration-system/README.md

 | **6** | Procurement Department | N/A — notified | Receive approved PRF.
 Execute vendor engagement.
 Update purchase status in CRS. |

 #### FR-PRF-005 — Quotation Attachment
-Faculty or Finance may attach vendor quotations directly to the PRF record.
+Faculty or Procurement may attach vendor quotations directly to the PRF record.
 The system tracks whether a quotation is attached and **requires quotation for any single item exceeding AED 5,000**.

 ---